Skip to content

 Service Authorization

-TiTiler OpenEO implements a flexible service authorization mechanism that controls access to services based on their configuration.
-Each service can be configured with different access levels through the scope parameter.
+TiTiler OpenEO implements a flexible service authorization mechanism that controls access to the served instance of a secondary web service (the XYZ/WMTS/WMS tile endpoint published as the service's url).
+Each service can be configured with different access levels for that instance through the scope parameter.

 Scopes